Ohio State nav bar

 Google Map

 Alexander Wendt is Mershon Professor of International Security and Professor of Political Science at The Ohio State University.
-He received his PhD in 1989 from the University of Minnesota, and before coming to OSU in 2004 had taught previously at Yale University, Dartmouth College, and the University of Chicago.
+He received his PhD from the University of Minnesota in 1989.
+Wendt taught previously at Yale University, Dartmouth College, and the University of Chicago, before coming to OSU in 2004.

 Wendt is interested in philosophical aspects of social science, with special reference to international relations.
-He is the author of several well-known journal articles, as well as Social Theory of International Politics (Cambridge, 1999), which in 2006 received the International Studies Association award for “Best Book of the Decade” in the field.
-In the 2017 TRIP survey of 1400 International Relations scholars he was named as the most influential scholar in the field over the past 20 years.
+He is most well-known for his work on constructivism in world politics, including Social Theory of International Politics (Cambridge, 1999), which received the International Studies Association’s “Best Book of the Decade” award in 2006.

 File